 “Mobile broadband is increasingly included for truly diverse access designs.”

-It’s a great option when companies have employees on the move, but it shouldn’t be a first choice for cloud connectivity.
+It’s a great option when companies have employees on the move.
+Yet it shouldn’t be a first choice for cloud connectivity.
 As the report says: “These are generally asymmetric and have unpredictable overbooking.”